Series In Progress

 One of his childhood friends was Al Bolton, who became an executive of Air Canada (editor’s note, p.
 11).

 His June 1932 letter to his mother, father and brother (Elsie, Herbert and Maurice (“Red”))(p.
 12) describes his voyage to England for a vacation.

 He went with his lifelong friend, Tom Easterbrook (William Thomas Easterbrook 1907-85) who became a Professor of Political Economy at the University of Toronto) (editor’s note: p.
 10).

 He and Tom helped to look after the cattle while on the ship.
-McLuhan found the Atlantic trip rough and through up about 150 times (p.
-13).
+McLuhan found the Atlantic trip rough and threw up about 150 times he says (13).
 Castor oil and apples relieved the suffering.
 He mentions that the best part of the trip was ironically in the Devil’s Hole off the north coast of Ireland.
 Otherwise the weather was horrible, the trip was boring and the water was filthy.
-He mentions that he was writing an article for the Manchester Guardian on the summer occupations of American and Canadian students (p.
-15).
+He mentions that he was writing an article for the Manchester Guardian on the summer occupations of American and Canadian students (15).
 Possibly this was his first article.

 In a letter to his mother from Winnipeg (Spring 1934), he mentions how much he enjoyed studying Shakespeare (preferring Coleridge’s commentaries).
 He mentions Marjorie [Norris], who was his girlfriend until 1936.